-Parents and Carers are a valued and integral part of the St Agatha's community.
-2015 was another busy year reflective of the spirit of co-operation and dedication to advancing the wellbeing of our children.
-The St Agatha's parent body, guided by the Parents and Friends (P&F) association, strives to be family friendly.
+Parents and carers are a valued and integral part of the St Agatha's community.
+2016 was another busy year reflective of the spirit of co-operation and dedication to advancing the wellbeing of our children.
+The School's parent body, guided by the Parents and Friends (P&F) association, strives to be family friendly.
 We achieve this by providing opportunities for all parents and carers to be involved and engaged in our School community.
 We are also committed to supporting our School in its strategic direction.
-Some of the P&F initiatives held in 2015 included the Welcome Back BBQ, Movie night, Kids Disco, Casino Night, Parents Dinner Dance, Fun Food Days, Mother's and Father's Day Stalls, a games drive (for wet weather lunchtime activities) and the creation of a school cookbook "Our Hands Cook".
-The P&F is also proud to fund the 'Reading Eggs' program.
-The partnership of parents and the School has been fundamental to working towards this ongoing goal, and we are proud of our achievements this year.
+Some of the P&F initiatives held in 2016 included the Welcome Back BBQ, Movie night, Kids Disco, Casino Night, Parents Dinner Dance, Fun Food Days, Mother's and Father's Day Stalls and our School Fete.
+The P&F is also proud to fund the 'Reading Eggs' program and support technology in our classrooms The partnership of parents and the School has been fundamental to working towards our goals and we are proud of our achievements this year.